Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Pay-By-Bank/Payment-Check.md

 Commerce Hub allows merchants to securely process payments directly from customers' bank accounts.
 Checks offer enhanced security and convenience.
 Commerce Hub supports multiple integration methods allowing merchants can accept one-time and recurring payments while providing additional flexibility and convenience for customers.

 <!-- theme: info -->
 > The below requirements are used for personal and business checks.
-See [Fleet checks](?path=docs/Resources/Guides/Payment-Sources/Fleet/Fleet-Check.md) for processing Fleet transactions.
+See [fleet checks](?path=docs/Resources/Guides/Payment-Sources/Fleet/Fleet-Check.md) for processing fleet transactions.

 ---